melogabriel/tinfoil-shops-status/README.md

 ### Check which tinfoil shops are active and working for Nintendo Switch

-This page monitors the availability of Tinfoil shops from [this source list](https://opennx.github.io) and updates automatically every 6 hours.
+This page monitors the availability of Tinfoil shops from [this source list](https://opennx.github.io) and updates automatically every hour.

 If this tool is useful, consider giving it a ⭐ on [GitHub](https://github.com/melogabriel/tinfoil-shops-status)!